Australia and its Solar Energy

 Australia is a country with more than 5000 megawatts of solar energy installed, as one of the sunniest continents in the world; we can’t question why solar energy is a fast growing industry in this country.

 The amount of solar power installation in Australia dramatically increased in 2009 and 2011, and it quadrupled its number in between 2011 and 2016.
-One of the reasons in the rapid increase of solar energy in Australia is the Feed-in tariffs and the mandatory renewable energy target designed to assist renewable energy commercialisation.
+One of the reasons in the rapid increase of solar energy in Australia is the Feed-in tariffs or Australia net metering and the mandatory renewable energy target designed to assist renewable energy commercialisation.
 In the South part of Australia, solar feed-in tariff was introduced for households and an educational program that involved installing PVs on the roofs of major public buildings such as the Adelaide Airport, State Parliament, Museum, Art Gallery and several hundred public schools.

 Commercial Solar Power in Australia